All Episodes

 Anyway, appreciate the call, Terry.

-I love the hard work and folks of PA.
+I love the hardworking folks of PA.

-I mean, a lot of working families, hard working Americans, people that know what it's like to get up every day, put in their 10, 12, 14, 16 hours.
+I mean, a lot of working families, hardworking Americans, people that know what it's like to get up every day, put in their 10, 12, 14, 16 hours.

-Those are the people that John Fetterman can't relate to, even though he tries to look the part, the tattoos and the hoodie don't don't translate into actual work like the rest of us.
+Those are the people that John Fetterman can't relate to, even though he tries to look the part.

-Quick break right back straight to the phones we go.
+Straight to the phones we go.

 Listen, I want to talk about my favorite college, Hillsdale College.

-You're gonna love this.
+You're going to love this.

-Uh Linda, would you ever turn down a million dollars?
+Linda, would you ever turn down a million dollars?

 Here's a million bucks.